Your brain controls all of the movements in your body: balance, coordination, speaking, muscle function, and other basic skills you take for granted.

 A transient ischemic attack, or TIA, is also called a ministroke, as it involves a temporary blockage in blood flow to the brain that resolves itself.

-A TIA is also caused by a blood clot, and can last anywhere from a few minutes up to a few hours.
+A TIA is typically caused by a blood clot and can last anywhere from a few minutes up to a few hours.

 Symptoms are similar to that of a full stroke, and should be treated seriously.